 Making my version of charoset is so easy!
 The food processor does all the work.
-Scroll down to the recipe card for the detailed instructions.
+Scroll down to the recipe card for detailed instructions.
 Here are the basic steps:

 You start by processing the walnuts in your food processor.
 You want them finely chopped, but you should stop before they turn into walnut butter.